 - Bankruptcy Can Affect Your Mental and Physical Health

 Many people experience anxiety, stress and depression in the wake of a bankruptcy case.
 Filing for bankruptcy carries a social stigma that can cause shame and embarrassment for the filer.
 In the United States, people who struggle with debt are more than twice as likely to suffer from a mental illness.

 A recent study also showed that poor health is an unintended consequence of filing for bankruptcy in women with a history of depressive symptoms.

 - Bankruptcy Cases are a Matter of Public Record

-If you haven’t looked into a debt settlement option, consider contacting a debt specialist to see if debt settlement is an option for you and your debt.
-Most debt settlement programs can help you pay off your debt in 12 to 48 months for less than you owe without the lingering mark of bankruptcy on your credit report.
-If you haven’t considered debt settlement or other bankruptcy alternatives, you should rule them out before making a decision.
+If you haven’t looked into a debt resolution option, consider contacting a debt specialist to see if debt resolution is an option for you and your debt.
+Most debt resolution programs can help you pay off your debt in 12 to 48 months for less than you owe without the lingering mark of bankruptcy on your credit report.
+If you haven’t considered debt resolution or other bankruptcy alternatives, you should rule them out before making a decision.